geekyfox/advent-of-code/README.md

 containers and hunting segfaults, although I might still re-solve them all in C at a later time.

-2. **Vanilla GHC, no third-party packages.**
+2. **Vanilla GHC with a minimum of third-party packages.**

-No need to explain here.
+I mean, how much do I need to explain here?
+This is an exercise in coding, not in sifting through the package repository until I find something that's half-decent for my problem.

+Allowed exceptions would be things that are in standard library in Python, e.g. MD5 hashing or JSON parsing.

 3. ***"Works for my dataset."***